The Mechanics of Prayer

 In the model for prayer that Jesus gave to His disciples, Jesus said “…your will be done on earth, as it is in heaven.”
 That is a powerful prayer that all born-again Christians can agree on.
 Won’t it be wonderful when that prayer is fully manifested on the earth, when Jesus comes and removes all wickedness and all evildoers?
 But, what are we to do in the “here and now”?
 Is there some way that we can call down the will and the power of God to deal with our needs and troubles in this fallen world until Jesus comes again?
 The answer, of course, is yes, we can pray.
 Many true and helpful things have been said and written about prayer, but, out of all that, what I want us to focus on for a few moments is the mechanism of prayer, or, how prayer works.
 And there are some very clear prerequisites for effectual prayer given in the Bible.

 The most overarching prerequisite for effectual prayer is righteousness.
 James declared that “The effective, fervent prayer of a righteous man accomplishes much” (James 5:16).
 And John strongly confirms this point: “We know that God does not listen to sinners.
-But if anyone is a worshipper of God and does His will, He hears him” (John 9:31).
-So, be diligent to obey the will of God in your daily life.
+But if anyone is a worshiper of God and does His will, He hears him” (John 9:31).
+So, be diligent to obey the will of God, especially to accept God’s invitation to accept Jesus Christ as your Lord and Savior.
 That brings us to the second prerequisite for effectual prayer.